oVirt/ovirt-site/source/documentation/draft/engine-adding-messages.html.md

       * A corresponding key should be added to VdcBllErrors enum

+\*Keys that are added to the backend should also be added to the frontend!

 ### Frontend

 For every key/value pair that was added to Backend's *AppErrors* and *VdsmErrors*, the following changes **must** be done for the *WebAdmin* and *UserPortal* projects: